NgHngK/Macro-Financial-Time-Series-Forecasting-of-Crude-Oil-Prices/README.md

 The LSTM + GRU hybrid model worked well on the training data, but its predictions became less accurate in some later parts of the test data.

-## What We Learned

-Through this project, we learned more about:

-- Time-series forecasting
-- Data preprocessing
-- RNN, LSTM, and GRU
-- Attention mechanism
-- Feature selection
-- Hyperparameter tuning
-- Comparing deep learning models

-This project helped us understand how the deep learning concepts from class can be applied to a real-world prediction problem.

-## Tools

-- Python
-- PyTorch
-- Keras / TensorFlow
-- Pandas
-- NumPy
-- Matplotlib

-## Team

-This project was made by students from Hanoi University of Science and Technology as part of our Deep Learning coursework.